AbdelrhmanNile/EScript/README.md

 if (color eq red) and (age gt 18) and (isAlive eq true) then isAdult ;
 ```

+a full example can be found in the `demo.ess` file.

 ## Compiling
 EScript interpreter is written in Python and compiled to C for speed.
 To compile use nuitka: